Montenegrin journalist given prison term for libel

 “But he won’t do that,” Radulovic said, “And I fully understand his motives as he is a journalist and was doing his job, working in the interests of the public.”

-Montenegro, a country of 680,000 people struggling with deep-rooted organized crime and corruption problems, ranks 107 out of 179 countries in the world press freedom index compiled by media watchdog Reporters Without Borders. ($1 = 0.7621 euros)
+Montenegro, a country of 680,000 people struggling with deep-rooted organised crime and corruption problems, ranks 107 out of 179 countries in the world press freedom index compiled by media watchdog Reporters Without Borders. ($1 = 0.7621 euros) (Reporting by Aleksandar Vasovic and Matt Robinson; Editing by Michael Roddy)